Beliavsky/Fortran-tools-on-GitHub/README.md

 [Fortran Namelist Reader](https://github.com/scivision/fortran-namelist): Python and Matlab readers for Fortran namelist => dict / struct, from scivision

+[fpydemo](https://github.com/banskt/fpydemo): demonstration of packaging a command line tool written in Python and Fortran, by Saikat Banerjee

 [shroud](https://github.com/LLNL/shroud): creates a Fortran or Python interface to a C or C++ library, from LANL.
 It can also create a C API for a C++ library.

 ### Parallel Programming